-It’s fair to say Barcelona have enjoyed mixed fortunes when it comes to the transfer market in the 2010s.
+It’s fair to say Barcelona have enjoyed mixed fortunes when it comes to the transfer market over the past decade and a bit.

-Having won La Liga seven times, the Copa del Rey five times and the Champions League twice, the decade will be looked back upon fondly by Barcelona supporters.
+Having won La Liga seven times, the Copa del Rey five times and the Champions League twice, the 2010s will be looked back upon fondly by Barcelona supporters.

 Let’s start with an inarguable success.
 Villa was signed in a €40million deal from Valencia in the summer of 2010 and ended his first campaign as a champion of both Spain and Europe, scoring the match-clinching goal in the 3-1 victory over Manchester United in the Champions League final.

 A serious injury blighted his second season with the club, but by the time he left the Camp Nou for Atletico Madrid, where he claimed another title, Villa had won eight trophies with the Catalan giants.

 David Villa wraps up the 2011 Champions League final 🙌 pic.twitter.com/Sgz4eKQNY2

 It always felt like a matter of when and not if Fabregas would return to Barcelona from Arsenal, and the midfielder made the switch back to his boyhood club in a €34million move in August 2011 – with Alexis Sanchez Barca’s other headline arrival that summer.

 But it was not quite a fairytale return for Fabregas, who appeared the perfect fit for Pep Guardiola’s midfield alongside compatriots Xavi, Andres Iniesta and Sergio Busquets.